Note

 2. Parameter Estimation via Optimization#

 We implement inverse modeling to estimate gamma distribution parameters using nonlinear least squares optimization.
 A spin-up period is excluded to allow thermal breakthrough to stabilize.
+We use :func:~gwtransport.residence_time.fraction_explained to compute the fraction of pore volumes with valid residence times, and exclude the period where the model output is not yet fully informed by the input signal.

 [3]:

-train_data = df["2021-01-01":].temp_extraction
+train_data = df.loc[fully_explained_mask].cout

 train_data = train_data.dropna()